Harley Academy

 Harley Academy injector training Aesthetic Medicine Courses Level 7

 The lack of required or even consistent standards in both education and practice across the industry was acknowledged.
-Particular concerns about non-medic injectors were also noted.
+Particular concerns about non-medical injectors were also noted.

 Whilst the Inquiry did not go as far as to find that medical aesthetics should only be practised by medically-trained healthcare professionals – something many aesthetics practitioners believe strongly in – there was a “broad agreement that nationally regulated training and qualifications should be mandatory for new practitioners”.